SolomonSklash/chomp-scan/README.md

 * altdns-words.txt - 240 words - Used for creating domain permutations for [masscan](https://github.com/robertdavidgraham/masscan) to resolve.
 Borrowed from [altdns](https://github.com/infosec-au/altdns/blob/master/words.txt).
 * interesting.txt - 43 words - A list I created of potentially interesting words appearing in domain names.
 Provide your own interesting words list with the `-X` flag.

+### Installation
+Clone this repo and run the installer.sh script.
+Make sure to `source ~/.profile` after running the installer in order to add the Go binary path to your $PATH variable.
+Then run Chomp Scan.

 ### Usage
 Chomp Scan always runs subdomain enumeration, thus a domain is required via the `-u` flag.
 The domain should not contain a scheme, e.g. http:// or https://.
 By default, HTTPS is always used.
 This can be changed to HTTP by passing the `-H` flag.
 A wordlist is optional, and if one is not provided the built-in short list (20k words) is used.